Aerobird98/flow/README.md

 1. Run `npm install` in the project directory to install all the dependencies and dev-dependencies;
 2. Run `npm run build-development` to build for development or `npm run build-production` to build for production;
-3. Open the `index.html` file in `dist` to begin working (you need to refresh the page after each re-build for the changes to take effect);
+3. Open the `index.html` file in `build` to begin working (you need to refresh the page after each re-build for the changes to take effect);
-4. When ready run `npm run deploy` to deploy to gh-pages or `npm run release` to re-build for production then deploy.
+4. When ready run `npm run deploy` to deploy the contents of build to gh-pages or `npm run release` to re-build for production then deploy.

 ## License